Importljhlib/Importljhlib.github.io/_posts/2025-03-06-AttentionIsAllYouNeed.md

 ---
 layout: post
-title: Tranformer - Attention Is All You Need
+title: Transformer - Attention Is All You Need
 date: 2025-03-06 01:53:00 + 0900
 category: paper
 ---
-# Tranformer : Attention Is All You Need
+# Transformer : Attention Is All You Need

 ## Model Architecture